-- e) ensure the appointment and management and operation of any subteam(s), including appointing a Chair to lead the sub-team(s).
-This should normally be one of the Group's Trustees. - f) ensure that effective administration is in place to support the work of the Group Trustee Board - g) appoint any co-opted members of the Group Trustee Board - h) ensure transparency of operation, including: - prepare and approve the Annual Accounts and arrange their examination by an auditor, independent examiner or scrutineer (as appropriate) and as appointed by the Group Scout Council at their AGM - prepare and approve the Group Trustees' Annual Report (which must include the Annual Accounts and include the report from the auditor, independent examiner or scrutineer) - present the approved Group Trustees' Annual Report and Annual Accounts to the Group Scout Council for their consideration at the Group AGM - following the Group AGM, ensure that a copy of the Group Trustees' Annual Report and Accounts is filed as described in 5.7.2.2 of The Scout Association Policy, Organisation and Rules. - a) take responsibility for the Group's adherence to Data Protection Legislation recognising that, dependent on circumstances, it may at different times act as a Data Controller and as a Data Processor - i) individually and collectively maintain confidentiality regarding appropriate Group Trustee Board business - j) put in place annually an open and transparent selection process to recommend to the Group Scout Council appropriate members to be appointed members of the Group Trustee Board, including Chair and Treasurer.
-Vacancies for appointed Trustees only occur at the end of their period of appointment (for example, a Trustee may have been appointed for three years and so does not need to be re-appointed or re-selected after years 1 and 2).
+Trustee Board - h) appoint any co-opted members of the Group Trustee Board - i) ensure transparency of operation, including: - prepare and approve the Annual Accounts and arrange their examination by an auditor, independent examiner or scrutineer (as appropriate) and as appointed by the Group Scout Council at their AGM - prepare and approve the Group Trustees' Annual Report (which must include the Annual Accounts and include the report from the auditor, independent examiner or scrutineer) - present the approved Group Trustees' Annual Report and Annual Accounts to the Group Scout Council for their consideration at the Group AGM - following the Group AGM, ensure that a copy of the Group Trustees' Annual Report and Accounts is filed as described in 5e.2.1.2 of POR.

+- j) take responsibility for the Group's adherence to Data Protection Legislation recognising that, dependent on circumstances, it may at different times act as a Data Controller and as a Data Processor - k) individually and collectively maintain confidentiality regarding appropriate Group

+Trustee Board business - l) put in place annually an open and transparent selection process to recommend to the Group Scout Council appropriate members to be appointed members of the Group Trustee Board, including Chair and Treasurer.
+Vacancies for appointed Trustees only occur at the end of their period of appointment (for example, a Trustee may have been appointed for three years and so does not need to be re-appointed or reselected after years 1 and 2). - m) where staff are employed: - act as a responsible employer in accordance with Scouts' values and relevant legislation - ensure that effective line management is in place for each employed staff member and that these are clearly established and communicated - ensure that appropriate specific personnel insurance is in place